 “The Education Foundation is a ‘petri dish’ of ideas that will not only help shape the future of education but also change the way think tanks operate for good” Rohan Silva, Entrepreneur & Former Senior Policy Adviser to the Prime Minister

-The Education Foundation is a not-for-profit social enterprise, funded, in our first three years by a combination of: co-founder investment; demonstration and innovation projects with schools, colleges, universities, companies and government; commissioned research from charitable foundations; sponsored roundtables and events; and funding from leading businesses for our advisory work and projects.
+The Education Foundation is a not-for-profit social enterprise, funded, in our first three years by a combination of: co-founder investment; demonstration and innovation projects with schools, colleges, universities, companies and government; commissioned research from charitable foundations and local government; sponsored roundtables and events; and funding from leading businesses for our advisory work and projects.
 If you want to work with us and support our work, please visit the Support us section of this site.